-- Telecommunications Taxes increase by \$1.9 million, or 15.2% based on actual FY 2023 attainment.
+Telecommunications Taxes - increase by \$1.9 million, or 15.2% based on actual FY 2023 attainment.
 The sales tax revenue from this source is significantly lower than when it was originally adopted because of changes in the telecommunications industry (e.g., data plans, Internet calling, and pre-paid cards all reduce revenue to this source).
 However, the revenue level appears to have stabilized in the \$14 million range.
-Up to 10% of the proceeds support school renovation and systemic replacement projects, and the remaining 90% supports operating expenses of the Board of Education. - State legislation passed by the Maryland General Assembly authorizes the County to impose an excise tax instead of a sales tax on telecommunications.
+Up to 10% of the proceeds support school renovation and systemic replacement projects, and the remaining 90% supports operating expenses of the Board of Education.
+State legislation under consideration by the Maryland General Assembly would authorize the County to impose an excise tax instead of a sales tax on telecommunications.
 The State mandated that the net proceeds of this tax be used only for expenditures of the County's school system.
-Like the energy tax, legislation was enacted to apply the proceeds of the telecommunications tax to the County share of its required contribution to the Board of Education and not above the required share.
+Like the energy tax, the Maryland General Assembly is reviewing legislation that would apply the proceeds of the telecommunications tax to the County share of its required contribution to the Board of Education and not above the required share.

-Other Local Taxes - \$31.2 million
+Other Local Taxes - \$28.4 million

-- Admissions and Amusement Taxes (\$15.0 million) -increase by \$3.3 million over FY 2024 based on year-to-date attainment that is on pace for this level of revenue.
-The approved budget includes \$1.8 million of anticipated revenue from the MGM National Harbor. - Hotel-Motel Taxes (\$12.1 million) an increase of \$2.8 million or 29.7% above the FY 2024 budget based on actual FY 2023 collections.
+- Admissions and Amusement Taxes (\$12.2 million) an increase of \$0.5 million over FY 2024 based on actual FY 2023 collections.
+The proposed budget includes \$1.8 million of anticipated revenue from the MGM National Harbor. - Hotel-Motel Taxes (\$12.1 million) an increase of \$2.8 million or 29.7% above the FY 2024 budget based on actual FY 2023 collections.
 The budget includes \$1.3 million which is anticipated to be generated from the hotels at the MGM National Harbor.